An ass eating thistles: An image for misers

 Two Greek poems from the 2nd century CE seem to have contributed to the making of the modern fable.
-One is the four-line poem of Babrius about a fox who asks an ass how it can eat thorns with such a soft mouth, which is listed as 360 in the Perry Index.
+One is the four-line poem of Babrius about a fox who asks an ass how it can eat thorns with such a soft mouth and is numbered 360 in the Perry Index.
 The other is a simile in a short poem by Lucian in the Greek Anthology (XI.397) in which he likens the behaviour of a miser to 'the life of mules, who often, carrying on their backs a heavy and precious load of gold, only eat hay'.

 Based on these, the Renaissance author Andrea Alciato created the image for misers in his Emblemata (1531).
 Below the picture of a loaded donkey that is stooping to eat a thistle he adds a Latin poem likening a rich man to an ass that, though it 'bears on its back costly victuals, he's a pauper who feeds himself on brambles and tough reeds'.
 The English emblem-writer Geoffrey Whitney was later to use the same illustration provided with a 12-line epigram based on Alciato's in his Choice of Emblemes (1586).

 Alciato's book was influential all over Europe and fathered many similar works.
 One of these was Joost van den Vondel's De Vorstelijke Warande der Dieren (1617), which raised Aesop's fables to emblematic status.
 Among them, however, is a poem about "The ass carrying food", the first four lines of which use the same likeness before continuing to a much longer consideration of human meanness.
 That the situation was already well known in the Netherlands is suggested by the engraver Rafael I Sadeler's emblematic "Landscape with ass eating thistle".
 Dating from 1598/9, it is based on an earlier design by Matthijs Bril.
 Earlier still, the Flemish engraver Marcus Gheeraerts the Elder had been involved in illustrating a similar emblem book based on fables, De warachtighe fabulen der dieren, 1567.
 Some of his designs were adapted by his son, by then a religious refugee in England, as rondels for trenchers.
 Included there was the picture of an ass laden with rich foods and cropping a thistle, surrounding which is the quatrain: